-For the purposes of this Article, the following words and phrases shall have the meanings ascribed to them hereinbelow; and words and phrases used in the context of this Article but not defined herein shall have the meanings ascribed to them in Section 1-1-2 of the Village Code and in Chapter 7 of the Village Code, other than this Article, including the building, mechanical, electrical and plumbing codes adopted by reference therein.
+For the purposes of this Article, the following words and phrases shall have the following meanings and words and phrases used in the context of this Article but not defined below shall have the meanings ascribed to them in section 1-1-2 of this code and this chapter, other than this Article, including the building, mechanical, electrical and plumbing codes adopted by reference in this Code.
 All other words and phrases used in the context of this Article shall have the commonly understood meanings normally ascribed to them.

-ADVISORY REVIEW: The process of examining the documents prepared by an owner of property and/or an improvement within an historic district that is not an historic landmark which describe proposed construction on such property and/or improvement, which will lead to a certificate of advisory review.
+ADVISORY REVIEW: The process of examining the documents prepared by an owner of property and/or an improvement within a historic district that is not a historic landmark which describe proposed construction on such property and/or improvement, which will lead to a certificate of advisory review.

-ALTERATION: Any act or process that changes one or more of the exterior architectural features of property which has been designated as an historic landmark under this Article, or any interior architectural feature of any structure when such interior has been specifically designated as an interior historic landmark.
+ALTERATION: Any act or process that changes one or more of the exterior architectural features of property which has been designated as a historic landmark under this Article, or any interior architectural feature of any structure when such interior has been specifically designated as an interior historic landmark.

-ARCHITECTURAL REVIEW COMMITTEE: A Committee of no less than three (3) members of the Commission, of which one member need not possess the demonstrated expertise required under subsection 2-23-1C of this Code for at least eight (8) members of the full Commission, appointed by the chairperson to review documents for certificates of advisory review which shall be issued by the Commission, based upon the Committee's review of the documents and recommendations to the owner.
-Subsection 7-9-13C of this Article authorizes the Commission to recommend and the Village Board to adopt amended rules and regulations which would expand Committee and/or Commission staff authority to minimal types of construction and alteration work requiring a certificate of appropriateness.
+ARCHITECTURAL A Committee of no less than three (3) members of the REVIEW COMMITTEE: Commission, of which one member need not possess the demonstrated expertise required under subsection 2-23-1C of this Code for at least eight (8) members of the full Commission, appointed by the chairperson to review documents for certificates of advisory review which shall be issued by the Commission, based upon the Committee's review of the documents and recommendations to the owner.
+Subsection 7-9-11C of this Article authorizes the Commission to recommend and the Village Board to adopt amended rules and regulations which would expand Committee and/or Commission staff liaison authority to minimal types of construction and alteration work requiring a certificate of appropriateness.

+BUILDING PERMIT:

-BUILDING PERMIT: Any permit required by the Department of Code Administration of the Village of Oak Park.
+Any permit required by the Development Customer Services Department of the Village of Oak Park.

-CERTIFICATE OF ADVISORY REVIEW: A certificate issued by the Commission after advisory review of plans for construction on, or relocation of, property and/or improvements located within an historic district which have not been designated as historic landmarks, indicating that the Commission has conducted a review of the plans and has made recommendations to the owner with regard to same.
+CERTIFICATE OF ADVISORY REVIEW:

+A certificate issued by the Commission after advisory review of plans for construction on, or relocation of, property and/or improvements located within a historic district which have not been designated as historic landmarks, indicating that the Commission has conducted a review of the plans and has made recommendations to the owner with regard to same.

-CERTIFICATE OF APPROPRIATENESS: A certificate issued by the Commission indicating its approval of plans for the alteration, or construction, or relocation of an historic landmark, or the removal or demolition of an historic landmark or a building, structure or improvement within an historic district.
+CERTIFICATE OF APPROPRIATENESS:

+A certificate issued by the Commission indicating its approval of plans for the alteration, or construction, or relocation of a historic landmark, or the removal or demolition of a historic landmark or a building, structure or improvement within a historic district.

-CERTIFICATE OF ECONOMIC HARDSHIP: A certificate issued by the Commission, after denying a certificate of appropriateness, which authorizes the performance of alterations, construction or relocation with regard to historic landmarks, or the removal or demolition of an historic landmark or a building, structure or improvement within an historic district when such historic landmarks, or properties within an historic district, cannot be put to a reasonably beneficial use or the owner will suffer a substantial economic loss thereon without the proposed alteration, construction, relocation, removal or demolition; and the owner is not responsible in any way for the hardship from which he or she is seeking relief.
+CERTIFICATE OF ECONOMIC HARDSHIP:

+A certificate issued by the Commission, after denying a certificate of appropriateness, which authorizes the performance of alterations, construction or relocation with regard to historic landmarks, or the removal or demolition of a historic landmark or a building, structure or improvement within a historic district when such historic landmarks, or properties within a historic district, cannot be put to a reasonably beneficial use or the owner will suffer a substantial economic loss thereon without the proposed alteration, construction, relocation, removal or demolition; and the owner is not responsible in any way for the hardship from which he or she is seeking relief.